 Cartooning Portfolio Course

 This advanced cartooning art class, typically completed during a senior year of college, gives students the opportunity to compile their cartooning pieces and finish them for display.
-Work is critiqued by students and professors so students can present their best work to potential employers.
+The work is then critiqued by students and professors, so students can present their best pieces to potential employers.
 This cartoon art course provides students with information about where they can market their work and how to start selling it.